symbolicdata/symbolicdata.github.io/TestSets.Ontology.markdown

 * * * * *

-All Testsets instances belong to the owl:Class **sd:Testset** that is the rdfs:domain of the predicates
+All TestSet instances belong to the owl:Class **sd:TestSet** that is the rdfs:domain of the predicates

 -   sd:hasVariables Literal - comma separated list of (non commuting) variables
 -   sd:hasParameters Literal - comma separated list of (commuting) parameters